tuya/tuya-home-ios-sdk-sample-swift/README.md

 ## Use the sample
-1. The Tuya HomeSDK is distributed through [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
+1. The Tuya iOS HomeSDK is distributed through [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
 Make sure that you have installed CocoaPods.
 If not, run the following command to install CocoaPods first:

 ```bash
 sudo gem install cocoapods